Kamala Harris leads Bloody Sunday memorial as marchers' voices ring out for voting rights

-SELMA, Ala. — (AP) — Vice President Kamala Harris told thousands gathered for the 59th anniversary of the Bloody Sunday attacks on civil rights marchers in Selma, Alabama, that fundamental freedoms are under attack in America even today.
+SELMA, Ala. — (AP) — Vice President Kamala Harris told thousands gathered for the 59th anniversary of the Bloody Sunday attacks on civil rights marchers in Selma, Alabama, that fundamental freedoms, including the right to vote, are under attack in America even today.

 Harris joined those gathered at the foot of the Edmund Pettus Bridge, where voting rights activists were beaten back by law enforcement officers in 1965.
-The vice president praised the marchers' bravery as they engaged in a defining moment of the civil rights struggle.
+The vice president praised the marchers' bravery for engaging in a defining moment of the civil rights struggle.

 “Today, we know our fight for freedom is not over, because in this moment we are witnessing a full on attack on hard-fought, hard-won freedoms, starting with the freedom that unlocks all others, the freedom to vote,” Harris said.

-She criticized attempts to restrict voting, including limits on early voting, and said the nation is again at a crossroad.
+She criticized attempts to restrict voting, including limits on absentee voting and early voting, and said the nation is again at a crossroad.

 “What kind of country do we want to live in?
 Do we want to live in a country of freedom, liberty and justice?
 Or a country of injustice, hate and fear?”
 Harris asked, encouraging people to answer with their vote.